How to Make Three-Ingredient Pastillas: A Filipino-Inspired Delicacy

 Traditionally, pastillas are made from the milk of a carabao, which is the native Filipino water buffalo.
 The milk is combined with butter and sugar and then cooked thoroughly to form a paste.
 Continuous stirring is required to avoid scorching.

+I actually used other pastillas ingredients in this recipe.
 Since I did not have fresh carabao milk in my refrigerator, I decided to try using powdered milk instead.
 The result turned out well, so I'd like to share my technique with my readers.
 I imagine that fresh carabao milk may be hard to find in many parts of the world, but by using powdered milk, you can enjoy this Filipino delicacy in your own home.

 - 1 1/4 cups powdered milk

 - Oil, for molding